-- A duly completed application form, available in the “My forms” section of the E-portfolio;
+- A duly completed application form, available in the “My forms” section of the FRQnet E-portfolio.

 In addition to completing the different sections of the application form, the following documents must be scanned and grouped in a single PDF document in the order indicated and attached in the “Other documents” section:

-1. A letter from the master’s or doctoral research supervisor or director (one page) supporting the applicant’s internship.
+1. LETTER OF SUPPORT from the person directing/supervising your master’s or doctoral thesis (one page) supporting the applicant’s internship.

-2. Internship host Form (Formulaire pour le milieu d’accueil – Offre de stage (available in the Toolbox) completed by the person supervising the internship.
+2. Internship host Form Formulaire pour le milieu d’accueil – Offre de stage (available in the Toolbox, only accepted version) duly completed by the person supervising the internship.